isonsandrak-wq/isonsandrak-wq/README.md

 ### 👋 Hi, I'm Sandra

-A fraud strategy leader passionate about using data to protect both people and businesses.
+A financial crimes leader passionate about using data and tehcnology to protect both people and businesses.

 ### 🛡️ What I Do